View Document Text

 a collective team, accounts are regularly reviewed at least monthly by the account’s designated lead

-portfolio manager (Steve Wilde, President & Chief Investment Officer or David Hornberger, Senior Vice
+portfolio manager (Steve Wilde, Chairman Emeritus and Portfolio Manager, or David Hornberger, CEO and

-President, Portfolio Management).
-More frequent, and unscheduled, reviews consistently are made,
+Chief Investment Officer).
+More frequent, and unscheduled, reviews consistently are made, especially when

-especially when there are significant changes in any of the following: (i) specific securities prices; (ii)
+there are significant changes in any of the following: (i) specific securities prices; (ii) overall market trends;

-overall market trends; (iii) monetary and other factors; (iv) significant domestic and international political
+(iii) monetary and other factors; (iv) significant domestic and international political events; (v) client

-events; (v) client investment objectives, risk tolerance, financial concerns, or other client-specific topics; or
+investment objectives, risk tolerance, financial concerns, or other client-specific topics; or (vi)

 Clients receive quarterly written account reports from Glass Wealth Management Co., LLC in